llm-bible/llm-bible.github.io/_publications/zhang2019detecting.markdown

 bibkey: zhang2019detecting
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/1907.05339"}
-tags: ['Model Architecture', 'Ethics and Bias', 'Transformer', 'Interpretability and Explainability', 'Attention Mechanism']
+tags: ['Transformer', 'Ethics and Bias', 'Interpretability and Explainability', 'Model Architecture', 'Attention Mechanism']
 ---
 In multi-turn dialogue generation, response is usually related with only a few contexts.
 Therefore, an ideal model should be able to detect these relevant